 You should assume that interactions with your supervisor will be as normal, so you should contact them in the usual way.
 If there is any disruption to your supervision you should let the Graduate Studies Assistant in your department or faculty know so that appropriate contingency measures can be considered.

 How will monies deducted from those on strike be used?

 Any money the University collects during the eight days of strike action will be used for student support.
 In the past this money has been put towards student hardship funds.

 Will I be able to claim for a refund on my course fees?

 We are taking steps to minimise disruption throughout the industrial action.
 There will be continued learning opportunities, facilities and support during this period, and throughout students’ time at Oxford.
 This means the University will not be issuing refunds.

 If you believe that the alternative arrangements put into place during the period of disruption were inadequate, you may wish to make a complaint to the relevant department or faculty.
 Evidence will need to be provided as to why this was inadequate and the impact this has had on your studies.
 These will be considered on a case by case basis.

 Who do I contact if I have further questions or concerns?

-If you have questions about teaching or supervision in your Faculty or Department, you should speak to your Academic Administrator or your Supervisor or Course Tutor in the first instance, or to your Head of Department.
+If you have questions about teaching or supervision in your faculty or department, you should speak to your Academic Administrator or your Supervisor or Course Tutor in the first instance, or to your Head of Department/Chair of Faculty Board.

 If you have a question that they cannot answer, or is not covered by the information on this page, please use the enquiry form below.
 This will either be passed on to the appropriate person, or you may get a direct reply.
 We may also update this page as a result of your query.